-, Ana Maria Candela is a historian of Modern China and Assistant Professor of Sociology at Binghamton University.
+Ana Maria Candela is a historian of Modern China and Assistant Professor of Sociology at Binghamton University.
 Her research focuses on Chinese migrations to Latin America and on the global dimensions of Chinese history and China's social transformations.
 She teaches courses on Post-Socialist China, Gender and Chinese Society, Chinese Migrations, the Pacific and Nationalism.
+She is the recipient of several distinguished awards, including a National Endowment for the Humanities Fellowship and a Chiang-ching Kuo Foundation Scholar Grant.
+She is currently a fellow at the Institute for Advanced Studies in Nantes.
 Her most recent work was published in Critical Asian Studies and the Journal of World-Systems Research.

 Her current book project, Intimate Others: Peruvian Chinese Between Native Place, Nation and World, 1870s-1940sexamines the translocal history of Chinese migration and settlement in Peru during an era of expanding industrial capitalism, settler colonialism and nation making.
 Moving across the Pacific at a moment when migrants and elites in Asia and the Americas imagined settler colonialism modeled on Anglo-Saxon practices as a force of progress, Chinese ventured across the Pacific to the Americas in pursuit of new opportunities.
 Intimate Others explores the diasporic world Cantonese migrants made by examining the translocal practices and imaginaries of belonging between native place, nation and world forged by two generations of Cantonese Peruvian elites from the late-1800s to the Present.